-(a) An allegation that one or both spouses has a conservator or facts establishing lack of legal capacity of one or both spouses for the proposed transaction.
+(a) An allegation that one of the spouses has a conservator or facts establishing lack of legal capacity of the spouse for the proposed transaction.

-(b) An allegation that one or both spouses has a conservator or that one spouse has legal capacity for the transaction.
+(b) An allegation that the other spouse has legal capacity for the proposed transaction or has a conservator.